mmistakes/minimal-mistakes/_posts/2023-08-08-ultimate-guide-to-java-virtual-threads.md

 We can run the above method also with the `jdk.tracePinnedThreads` property set to see that no thread is pinned to its carrier thread during the execution.

-## 7. `ThreadLocal` and Thread Pools Becoming Bad Practice
+## 7. `ThreadLocal` and Thread Pools

 When using threads before Java 19 and Project Loom, creating a thread using the constructor was relatively uncommon.
 Instead, we preferred to use a thread pool or an executor service configured with a thread pool.
 In fact, those threads were what we now call platform threads, and the reason was that creating such threads was quite expensive operation.

 As we said at the beginning of this article, with virtual threads, it's not the case anymore.
 Creating a virtual thread is very cheap, both in space and time.
 Also, **they were designed with the idea of using a different virtual thread for each request**.
 So, it's worthless to use a thread pool or an executor service to create virtual threads.

-The possible high number of virtual threads created by an application is why using `ThreadLocal` it's not a good idea.
+As for `ThreadLocal`, the possible high number of virtual threads created by an application is why using `ThreadLocal` may not be a good idea.

 What is a `ThreadLocal`?
 A `ThreadLocal` is a construct that allows us to store data accessible only by a specific thread.
 Let's see an example.
 First of all, we want to create a `ThreadLocal` that holds a `String`: